- Passwords: Philology, Security, Authentication (2018)

 City: An Essay (2002)

 Lennon, Brian.
 City: An Essay.
 The University of Georgia Press, 2002, 2011.
-Winner of Associated Writing Programs Award Series in Creative Nonfiction for 2000
+Associated Writing Programs Award Series in Creative Nonfiction, 2000

 I CONFESS THAT I HAVE NO IDEA what Kierkegaard (or his persona, Constantin Constantius) meant by “repetition.”
 Here, however, I mean to say that successive iterations of one single event multiply its existing points of entry.
 I was born: on the eastmost fringe of the City, in an enclave at the foot of the Airport, and I learned to sleep through the scream of jets, which I knew traveled over the ocean.
 My earliest awareness of the City: at the station, where I waited with my mother, in the idling car, for my father.
 At one end of the block: “the creek” — a tract of spongy undeveloped land, beyond which stretched the runways.
 From the creek: the frogs that filled our yards; Gina Ragazza, two doors down, pressed sharpened sticks through their bodies — twitch, twitch — as airliners floated roaring overhead.